 Located in the heart of downtown St. Louis, SLU Law is uniquely located steps away from courthouses, government agencies, top law firms and corporations.

 Saint Louis University School of Law offers a two-year J.D. for Foreign Lawyers program enabling highly qualified candidates who have received their first degree in law outside of the United States to earn their Juris Doctor in four semesters by granting them advanced standing based on their prior law studies.

 The two-year J.D. is designed for foreign lawyers who would like to enhance their professional training by earning the same degree held by U.S. lawyers but in a shorter amount of time.

 Two-year J.D. students attend classes with students in the traditional J.D. program and can participate fully in other academic and co-curricular opportunities.
-In addition to earning a credential that may enhance their home country practice, Two-year J.D. students may sit for the bar exam in any state after successful completion of the program, although additional eligibility requirements must be satisfied in all states.
+In addition to earning a credential that may enhance the candidate’s home country practice, a Two-Year J.D. candidate may sit for the bar in any U.S. state after successful completion of the program.
+Additional eligibility requirements must be satisfied in all states.

 Applicants who are admitted to the program will be granted advanced standing and may be permitted to transfer up to 30 credits earned at their first law degree-granting university or law school.
 In order to earn the Two-Year J.D degree, students must complete at least 61 credits while in residence at SLU LAW.